Jazz (manga)

 Jazz is a Japanese yaoi manga by Tamotsu Takamure.
 It was originally published by Shinshokan and released into four tankōbon volumes between December 8, 1999, and June 7, 2000.
 The series was re-published from September 28, 2004, to February 25, 2006.
 It has been licensed in the United States and was published by Digital Manga Publishing.

 Plot

 The story is about Naoki, a young man whose illness haunts him like a curse, making his personal life very difficult to bear.
 This all changes one day for Naoki when he meets the one person who gives him the happiness to vibrant life for as long as he lives; this person happens to be his caretaker.

-Like slow, traditional jazz music or a jazz song, the thoughts of his beloved float through every waking moment.
-But can Naoki make his caretaker's heart sing back to him and tell him that he loves him too?
+As Naoki develops romantic feelings for his caretaker, he struggles with uncertainty over whether those feelings are reciprocated.

 A wounded soul never fully recovers: Will Naoki suffer the painful blow of unrequited love or will love will be by his side forever and for always?